 A completely PFA driven model where variables scaled by their feature importance determined through PFA iteration.

-Semi-theory-driven model was the best performing model out of its other counterparts, 8 features of the model include the following variables.
+The semi-theory-driven model was the best performing model out of its other counterparts, 8 features of the model include the following variables.